jgongala/InternetTechnologies/index.md

 **Demonstrating Vue.js Data Binding**

-Text in the <p> element is bound to the ‘message’ property
+- Text in the <p> element is bound to the ‘message’ property
 - When you type in the input field
-- The text in the <p> element updates in real-time, as depicted in the images below:
+- The text in the <p> element updates in real-time, as depicted in the code below:
+-
 ```
 <!DOCTYPE html>
 <html>